kierannutt123/Operating-System-Configuration-and-Management/README.md

 - End users are often guided to **Task Manager, System Information, or Disk Cleanup** for basic diagnostics.
 - Engineers rely more heavily on **Event Viewer, Device Manager, Performance Monitor, and Group Policy**.
 - These tools are commonly used alongside **command-line utilities** and **remote management platforms** in enterprise environments.

+# Administrative Platforms & System Management

+This section focuses on **higher-level operating system administration, identity management, and platform configuration**, rather than individual device diagnostics.

+These tools and diagrams represent how systems are:
+- Configured and governed at scale
+- Integrated with identity and access controls
+- Managed across both on-prem and cloud environments

+They are typically used by administrators and engineers to design, maintain, and troubleshoot environments beyond a single endpoint, supporting consistent configuration, security, and user lifecycle management.

 ## Tools and Technologies
 ![Tools and Technologies](tools-and-technologies.png)